Legislative districts of Antipolo: History

 Antipolo was initially represented as part of the at-large district of Morong in the Malolos Congress from 1898 to 1899.
 The then-town was later incorporated to the province of Rizal, established in 1901, and was represented as part of the second district of Rizal from 1907 to 1941 and from 1945 to 1972.
 During World War II, it was represented as part of the at-large district of Rizal in the National Assembly of the Second Philippine Republic from 1943 to 1944.
 Antipolo, along with the rest of the province of Rizal, was represented in the Interim Batasang Pambansa as part of Region IV-A from 1978 to 1984.
 The province of Rizal elected two representatives at-large to the Regular Batasang Pambansa in 1984.

 Antipolo was placed in the first district of Rizal after the reorganization of the province's legislative districts under the new Constitution which was proclaimed on February 11, 1987.
 Upon its conversion into a city through Republic Act No. 8508 (approved on February 13, 1998; ratified on April 4, 1998), Antipolo was separated from the first district of Rizal and elected its own representative starting in the 1998 elections.

 The city was further divided into two congressional districts on December 22, 2003, by virtue of Republic Act No. 9232; each elected their own representative beginning in 2004.
 However the city's residents still vote as part of the province's 1st and 2nd Sangguniang Panlalawigan districts for the purpose of electing Provincial Board members.

+On October 8, 2025, Antipolo Representatives Romeo Acop and Ronaldo Puno filed House Bill No. 5303, which seeks to create the third district of Antipolo, citing population growth in the city.
+The third district would consist of barangays Beverly Hills, Dela Paz, San Isidro, and Santa Cruz from the first district and barangay San Luis from the second district.
+In February 2026, the bill was substituted by House Bill No. 7805 and remains pending with the House Committee on Rules.